mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 $$\boldsymbol{x}_i' := \boldsymbol{x}_i + \boldsymbol{p}_i$$

 where $\boldsymbol{p}_i$ is the positional encoding vector for position $i$.
-The end result is that each input token vector contains both information regarding the token as well as the position of that token.
+The end result is that each modified input token vector contains both information regarding the token as well as the position of that token.

 Multi-headed attention
 ----------------------